rostrovsky/sourceprompt/README.md

 ## Flags

+* `-i, --include` - Regex pattern of paths that should be included.
+* `-e, --exclude` - Regex pattern of paths that should be excluded.
 * `-o, --output` - Output file path.
 When not specified, output will be printed to `stdout`.
 * `-p, --prompt` - Prompt file path or URL.
 Allows specifying custom prompt which will be put at the beginning of the output. **If not specified, [default prompt](#default-prompt) will be used.**
 * `-r, --raw` - Removes prompt from the output.